College

 Denbo Center Blazes Trail with New Fellows

-Fellowship Residencies and an exploration of authenticity bring new interdisciplinary opportunities to Denbo Center for Humanities and the Arts.
+Fellowship Residencies and an exploration of authenticity bring new interdisciplinary opportunities to the Denbo Center for Humanities and the Arts.
 Arts and humanities research is thriving at the Denbo Center for Humanities and the Arts.
 The center has delivered a groundbreaking year with new staff hires, new program planning, and new cross-disciplinary collaborations.
-This spring brings…
+This spring…

 • Wallace Receives Mary Lynn Glustoff Award